catalyst

 Sustainable, Streamlined Manufacturing

-Catalyst is made with few parts that blend traditional craft with new technology.
-With rivets used rather than synthetic adhesives, Catalyst is sustainable and can be easily disassembled.
+Catalyst is made with a minimum of parts, blending traditional craft with new technology.
+Using rivets rather than synthetic adhesives, Catalyst is sustainable and easily disassembled.

 leather craftsman